trotill/11parts_JS/README.md

 The repository consists of a backend and a frontend.

-The assembly instructions for the project are not ready, the source codes are presented for informational purposes only.
+The build instructions for the project are not ready, the source codes are presented for informational purposes only.
 In addition to the instructions, a start-up project is also required, it is not here either, it is not ready.

 If you are interested in the project please contact me at:
 - e-mail: info@11-parts.com